mickmickmick117/Influence-of-GDP-per-Capita-Social-Circuit-...-on-Happiness-/README.md

 # Influence-of-GDP-per-Capita-Social-Circuit-...-on-Happiness-
-This project analyzed factors influencing happiness, a seemingly abstract concept.
-Using methods to quantify these parameters, we reached conclusions and presented findings.
-However, since the topic is ever-changing and we continue to learn more, it's clear that understanding happiness is a continuous and evolving challenge.
+The project focuses on analyzing and presenting findings about which parameters influence feeling of Happiness at people.
+The subject itself seems too abstract to be analyzed, but there are methods to quantify parameters that influence how people feel.
+While the project has provided analysis and subsequent conclusions the topic is ever changing subject and we are learning more and more about it, it is fair to conclude that the project has given several answers but the work on understanding Happiness is a never-ending Challenge.